3.4 Screening, Interviewing, and Selection

 - Are interview notes factual and job-related?

-The strongest exam answer usually protects both fairness and business quality.
-HR can help a manager choose the best qualified candidate, but the decision should rest on evidence that can be explained later.
+The strongest exam answer protects both fairness and business quality: help the manager pick the best-qualified candidate on evidence that can be explained later.

 A manager wants to ask applicants whether they have young children because the job involves overtime.
 What should HR advise?